llvm/Community.o/content/groups/content.md

 title= "LLVM Community Groups"
 +++

 This is an opportunity for people to connect with others with similar backgrounds and experiences.
 Stay tuned here for upcoming events and ways to get involved with a community group you may be interested in.
-It also is open to anyone, who are allies in the LLVM community, their workplace or university.
+It also is open to anyone, including allies, in the LLVM community or in affiliated organizations.